 The best way to ensure your baby or toddler feels comfortable while traveling (especially on your first trip with them) is to make their surrounding as familiar to their comfort zone as possible.
-Pack their favorite toys, blankets, soothing devices and invest in an iPad or similar device that can hold their favorite TV shows and movies.
+Pack their favorite kids toys (see more), blankets, soothing devices and invest in an iPad or similar device that can hold their favorite TV shows and movies.
 Creating this familiar environment on a plane, or wherever you are, will help your child to identify where they are as a safe place.
 Those things can really help to distract their attention when they feel irritated from hunger or exhaustion etc.

 I still nurse Mason (now two) and as it has been the absolute LIFE SAVER for our frequent travels.
 It’s always readily available and the best pacifier for your baby.
 From birth, breastfeeding is their source of comfort and survival, so it will always calm them at their times of suffering (teething, exhaustion, hunger etc).
 It will also calm you and give you confidence in knowing you have the ‘power’ to soothe your baby anytime and anywhere.
 People will stare, but honestly I have learned that my only priority is to ensure my baby is settled and happy.
 You can of coarse keep covered with your own clothes and slings.

 3) BE PREPARED